PKolodziejsky/Metropolis-Hastings-MCMC/README.md

 # Markov Chain Monte Carlo
 It is used in sampling from probaility distribution and connects both methods presented above.

-By creating a markov chain we can get a sample from desired distribution after number of steps in the right direction (accepting and rejecting values explained below).
+By creating a markov chain we can get a sample from desired distribution after number of steps (accepting and rejecting new values explained below).
 The more the steps , the closer distribution of our sample is to desired distribution.

 # Functions used in the algorithm